CNIB Foundation: History

 The Canadian National Institute for the Blind was incorporated on March 30, 1918, to provide food, clothing and sheltered residences for blind veterans returning from World War I as well as the 850 people blinded by the Halifax Explosion in 1917, the largest mass blinding in Canadian history.
+Among its founders was Dr. Charles Rea Dickson and Edwin Baker.
 It began with 27 employees serving 1,521 people who were blind, primarily in Toronto, with two "home teachers" providing rehabilitation training in other parts of Canada.

 During the 1920s, CNIB operated a job placement program with limited success, also creating jobs through its own factories, broom shops and concession stands.
 The organization also appointed a special nurse responsible for vision health and sight preservation.

 In 1923, a Dominion Charter was obtained to establish a Home Nursery Hospital and Kindergarten for the Blind under 6 years of age in Ottawa.

 Mothers of blind babies from any Province in the Dominion, were encouraged to place their charges in the Canadian Blind Babies Home Association for proper care and education c.
 1918–1939.
 It was to be similar to "Sunshine Home," at Chorley Wood, England, which was then "the only home in the Empire for Blind babies."
 After the founder, Mrs. Margaret Dean, died, it went out of existence and the subscription funds were reallocated to CNIB.

 By the 1950s, CNIB was serving more than 17,000 clients, with offices, vocational centres and residences in major Canadian cities.
 A formalized research program into prevention was also prioritized.
 Steps were taken towards advocacy with the 1930 Blind Voters Act, allowing a person who is blind to vote with the assistance of a sighted person, and legislation around mandatory eye drops to prevent disease in newborns.
 In 1956, the organization helped sponsor a course for blind computer programmers.

 In 2010, the organisation officially changed its name to simply "CNIB" after a national consultation with its membership, branding support from Pilot PMR and creative by Cossette, Inc. In 2018 the organisation rebranded again as the CNIB Foundation.